pdeschen/wuff-wiki/Equinox-application.md

   **CHECK:** There are 4 products in "tutorials/MyEquinoxApp/build/output" folder.
 Each product contains "MyEquinoxApp" bundle in "plugins" subfolder and in "configuration/config.ini".

-  **CHECK:** The product matching your OS/architecture is runnable and shows "Hello, world!" in console.
+  **CHECK:** The product matching your OS/architecture is runnable and prints "Hello, world!
+I am equinox application!" to the console.

   **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
   If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.